-- 5.2.1 The PWG establishes the planning criteria by which the study results will be measured, in accordance with North American Electric Reliability Corporation (NERC) and SERC Reliability Standards and individual Company criteria.
-TAG participants may review and comment on the planning criteria. - 5.2.2 Transmission System planning documents of Duke and Progress will be posted on their respective OASIS sites.
-Some planning documents may not be posted due to CEII and confidentiality concerns, but will be identified such that they can be requested via the methodology posted on the relevant OASIS. - 5.3 Data Collection and Case Development - 5.3.1 The most current Multi-Regional Modeling Working Group (MMWG) or SERC Long-Term Study Group model will be used for the systems external to Duke and Progress as a starting point for the base case to be used by both Progress and Duke.
-The base case will include the detailed internal models for Progress and Duke and will include current transmission additions planned to be in-service for given years. - 5.3.2 The following data are relevant to the development of internal models for Progress and Duke:
+- 5.1.4 The final criteria, assumptions, and methodology, including but not limited to the applicable planning horizon, for studying Local Economic Projects, Public Policy Projects, and Multi-Value Strategic Transmission Projects shall be set forth in a Study Scope Document to be reviewed by the TAG and approved by the OSC and posted to the CTPC website. - 5.1.5 Transmission System planning documents of DEC and DEP will be posted on their respective OASIS sites.
+Some planning documents may not be posted due to CEII and confidentiality concerns, but will be identified such that they can be requested via the methodology posted on the relevant OASIS. - 5.2 Data Collection and Case Development - 5.2.1 The Companies will prepare the Base Case models.
+The most current Multi-Regional Modeling Working Group (MMWG) or SERC Long-Term Study Group model will be used for the systems external to DEC and DEP as a starting point for the Base Case to be used by both DEP and DEC.
+The Base Case will include the detailed internal models for DEP and DEC and will include current transmission additions planned to be in-service for given years. - 5.2.2 The Companies will also develop the necessary Change Case models as required to evaluate scenarios directed by the Study Scope Document for Local Reliability Projects, Local Economic Projects, Public Policy Projects, and Multi-Value Strategic Transmission Projects.
+Such Change Case models will also be reviewed with the PWG to ensure that they represent the study criteria, assumptions, and methodology approved by the OSC in the Study Scope Document.
+Upon request, TAG participants will be provided the Change Case models, subject to CEII and confidentiality requirements.
+For Local Economic Projects, Public Policy Projects, and Multi-Value Strategic Transmission Projects, TAG participants may provide input to the PWG with regard to whether the models accurately represent the Study Scope Document approved by the OSC in accordance with the procedures set forth in Section 5.3.3 and during the Needs Meeting defined therein. - 5.2.3 The following data are relevant to the development of internal models for the Companies:

-Load and resource projections provided by network customers (including the native load of the NCTPC Participants);
+Load and resource projections provided by network customers (including the native load of the CTPC Participants);